How do you say How sweet in Spanish.

 Sweetness isn’t just about desserts; it’s woven into the fabric of language.
 Across Spanish-speaking countries, various idioms convey this warmth.
 For example, in Mexico, “¡Qué lindo!” and “¡Qué bonito!” show appreciation and admiration.
 Meanwhile, in Colombia, “¡Qué querido!” signifies endearing qualities.

-See also How to Say "You Are Gorgeous" in Spanish: A Complete Guide
+See also How to Say 'What Does It Mean?' in Spanish: Essential Phrases and Tips

 Here’s how different regions use idioms: